 Where the radiator is located in the vehicle

 The way that the job is priced will vary based on a mechanic’s preferences, too.
-They may be paid by the hour or by the job, i.e. a radiator replacement cost may be at a fixed amount or quote.
-The average hourly rate for mechanics is from $30 to $100 or more.
+They may be paid by the hour or by the job, i.e. a radiator fan replacement cost may be at a fixed amount or quote.
+The average hourly cost to replace a radiator for mechanics is from $80 to $300 or more.
 This can influence the total costs, and if you are supplying parts and materials, that will also affect the final price for the work.
-To help you get a good idea of what the average radiator replacement costs in Australia can be, see the table below:
+To help you get a good idea of the average cost to replace a radiator, see the table below:

 If a vehicle is “running hot,” it is a clear sign that you may have radiator trouble.
 Overheating, fluid leaks, and steaming or hissing from beneath the bonnet are all signs that you may have a bad radiator.
-Also, if you are not up to date with fluid changes or the radiator has never been replaced, serviced or checked and there are more than 40,000km on the vehicle, problems with the radiator can occur.
+Also, if you are not up-to-date with fluid changes or the radiator has never been replaced, serviced, or checked and there are more than 25,000 miles on the vehicle, problems with the radiator can occur.

 If you even suspect that the radiator is malfunctioning or failing, you must get in touch with a mechanic as soon as possible.
 Why?
 Radiator replacement costs are far less than engine repair or replacement, and it is that which is possible when a vehicle is allowed to overheat.

-Because a radiator replacement cost is so reasonable (averaging between $350 - $900+) it is far more sensible to have the work done the very moment you suspect a problem.
-After all, it may be problems with hoses, seals or a simple clog, which would be even less expensive than the radiator replacement cost!
+Because a radiator replacement cost is reasonable (averaging between $300 - $1000+) it is far more sensible to have the work done the very moment you suspect a problem.
+After all, it may be problems with hoses, seals or a simple clog.
+Clog fixes or a radiator hose replacement costs even less than replacing the existing radiator.